taonity/artist-insight-service/README.md

 build modules in right order + deal with spring front end +

+add mdc fields
-find a way forward to login page early restructure backend code move all custom app props under app prop
+implement healthcheck for front end fix gradient background in firefox deal with prod and test docker templates in target update artifact version in back and front find a way forward to login page early restructure backend code move all custom app props under app prop